 And if you want further information, I have written a separate guide to finding head terms for programmatic SEO.

 B. Creating the page template

-But before that, you need to decide what information you would like to include on the pages.
-To give you an idea, you can include the following things:
+And then you need to decide what information you would like to include on the pages.
+To give you an idea, you may have the following data on your template:

 - Short description

 For creating the page template, you should keep these 2 things in mind:

 - It should have a great user experience

 The whole idea is to create hundreds of pages to bring traffic from search engines, so it must be SEO-optimized.
 You need to pay special attention to these on-page optimization techniques:

 Optimize the page around keywords

 It’s very important to optimize the page around the respective keywords.
 For that, you can